Gaurav14cs17/Gaurav14cs17/README.md

 ---

 ## **About Me**
-I am a **Deep Learning and Computer Vision Engineer** with over 5 years of experience in developing AI solutions for mobile cameras, traffic systems, and image processing.
-I specialize in **Machine Learning, Deep Learning, and OpenCV**, with a strong background in **competitive coding, data structures, and algorithms**.
-I am passionate about solving real-world problems using AI and have contributed to several state-of-the-art (SOTA) algorithms and research papers.
+👨‍💻 I am a **Deep Learning and Computer Vision Engineer** with over **5 years of experience** in developing AI solutions for mobile cameras, traffic systems, and image processing.
+🔍 My expertise lies in **Machine Learning, Deep Learning, and OpenCV**, with a strong foundation in **competitive coding, data structures, and algorithms**.
+🚀 I am passionate about solving real-world problems using AI and have contributed to several **state-of-the-art (SOTA) algorithms** and **research papers**.
+🌟 I thrive on challenges and love building innovative solutions that make a difference.

 ---